lequan310/FlowerRecommendation/README.md

 # Details
 Read more details in Project Report.
-Dataset URL: https://drive.google.com/file/d/1eMmfmV44u6TXF1i6kX2PNhuwWYeJ-q5B/view?usp=share_link

 # How To Use
 Task 1: Flower Classification